Registering a new agvet chemical product containing an existing active may be assessed under:

 In addition to the provision of new data, a valid scientific argument can be provided to satisfy specific risk areas.
 This may refer to other currently registered products (reference product), be supported by published information or be used to validate extrapolation from similar situations including the relevance of overseas studies to the Australian situation.

 Reference products must be agvet chemical products currently registered by the APVMA.
-You can find registered chemical products and actives via APVMA’s registered chemical products search tool.
+You can find registered chemical products and actives via the APVMA’s registered chemical products search tool.
 Where nomination of an existing registered product is provided as the reference product applicants should justify the relevance of the reference product to each of the relevant risk areas.

-If an assessment has previously been undertaken by the APVMA (eg a technical assessment under Item 25, or assessment undertaken as part of a previous application where the individual assessment was supportive), you may submit that assessment in support of the application.
+If an assessment has previously been undertaken by the APVMA (e.g. a technical assessment under Item 25, or an assessment undertaken as part of a previous application where the individual assessment was supportive), you may submit that assessment in support of the application.
 You may need to resubmit the data underpinning the assessment for the APVMA to apply limits of use of information.
-If the assessment is historical, the relevance to the assessment to current agronomic practices and the current application should be addressed.
+If the assessment is historical, the relevance of the assessment to current agronomic practices and the current application should be addressed.